ariswang92/ariswang92.github.io/doc/index.rst

 *B.Sc.
 Tsinghua, Ph.D.
 HKU.*

 I am now an assistant professor at the Division of Mathematical Sciences at Nanyang Technological University.
-I am excited to be a part of a new group in Geometry, Dynamics and Learning.

-There are several opening Ph.D. and Postdoc positions in my group starting from Spring 2024.
-Interested students can drop his/her CV to my email, [first name] . [last name] @ ntu.edu.sg
+Prior to that, I was a William H. Kruskal Instructor at the University of Chicago.

 .. toctree::
    :maxdepth: 1